nickesc/loggedmessage/README.md

 import { logm, errm, throwm, warnm, infom, timem } from "loggedmessage";
 ```

-The core of `loggedmessage` is the logging functions it provides you.
+The core of `loggedmessage` is the logging functions it provides.
 To log to the console:

 ``` js
 import lm from "loggedmessage";